Shop

 Dusselier became a pioneer in natural wine (you know, like Jesus, some might say).
 Since 2005, he has imported the beverage to Belgium for all to enjoy.

-“I wanted to brew some beers in the same philosophy,” said Dusselier as we gaped and gawked at the stone columns and the church pulpit in the middle of the room.
+“I wanted to brew some beers in the same philosophy,” says Dusselier as we gaped and gawked at the stone columns and the church pulpit in the middle of the room.
 “We wanted to brew weird beers, some with spontaneous fermentation.
 I don’t want to make the same beer all the time.”

 Until he saw a little church in the Netherlands nearby where he lives on the border.